f5devcentral/f5-big-iq-lab/docs/class5/module1/lab5.rst

 1. Login as **david** in BIG-IQ and navigate to **Devices > Password Management > Change Device Passwords**.

-Change both admin and root password to:
+Change both admin and root passwords to:

 - Old Admin Password: ``purple123``
 - New Admin Password: ``Purple123#321``